 3. Defence Force personnel

-Wages paid to a person whilst on military leave as a member of the Defence Forces of the Commonwealth or the armed forces of any part of the Commonwealth of Nations are exempt.
+Wages paid to a person while on military leave as a member of Australia's Defence Forces or the armed forces of any part of the Commonwealth are exempt.

 4. Community development employment project

-Wages paid to an Aboriginal person who is employed under a community development employment project funded by the Commonwealth Department of Employment and Workplace Relations, or the Torres Strait Regional Authority, are exempt.
+Wages paid to an Aboriginal person employed under a community development employment project funded by the Commonwealth Department of Jobs and Small Business or the Torres Strait Regional Authority are exempt.

 5. Volunteer firefighters and other emergencies

-Wages paid or payable to employees who are absent from work to volunteer as firefighters or respond to other emergencies are exempt.
-This exemption also applies to employers who provide emergency workers volunteering for organisations such as the Country Fire Authority, the State Emergency Service, St Johns Ambulance, Red Cross, Volunteer Coast Guards and Life Saving Victoria.
+Wages paid or payable to employees absent from work to volunteer as firefighters or respond to other emergencies are exempt.
+This exemption also applies to employers providing emergency workers volunteering for organisations such as the Country Fire Authority, the State Emergency Service, St Johns Ambulance, Red Cross, Volunteer Coast Guards and Life Saving Victoria.

-The exemption will not apply if those employees are away on official leave (e.g. recreation, annual, long service or sick leave).
+The exemption does not apply if those employees are away on official leave, for example recreation, annual, long service or sick leave.